 In a perfect case where all the data are available and the time infinite, the algorithm would find a perfect solution.
 When the data are partial and the time constrained, it is interesting to assess how this method manages to make the best use of the available data.

-\section{The sample-based approach (General Iterative Proportional Updating)}
+\subsection{The sample-based approach (General Iterative Proportional Updating)}

-In this approach, proposed by \citet{Ye2009}, starts with a sample $P_s$ of $P$ and the purpose is to define a weight $w_i$ associated with each individual and each househld of the sample in order to match the total number of each type of individuals in $X$ and households in $Y$ to reconstruct $P$.
+This approach, proposed by \cite{Ye2009}, starts with a sample $P_s$ of $P$ and the purpose is to define a weight $w_i$ associated with each individual and each househld of the sample in order to match the total number of each type of individuals in $X$ and households in $Y$ to reconstruct $P$.
 The method used to reach this objective is the Iterative Proportional Updating (IPU).
 The algorithm proposed in \cite{Ye2009} is described in Algorithm \ref{IPU}.
-In this algorithm, for each type of households or individuals $j$ the purpose is to match the weighted sum $sw_j$ with the estimated constraints $e_j$ with an adjustement of the weights. $w_j$ is the weight of household or infividual $j$ in the weighted sample and $e_j$ is an estimation of the total number of households or individuals $j$ in $P$.
-This estimation is done separetely for each individual and household type using a standard IPF procedure with marginal variables.
-When the match between the weighted sample and the constraint become stable, the algorithm stops.
+In this algorithm, for each type of households or individuals $j$ the purpose is to match the weighted sum $sw_j$ with the estimated constraints $e_j$ with an adjustement of the weights. $e_j$ is an estimation of the total number of households or individuals $j$ in $P$.
+This estimation is done separately for each individual and household type using a standard IPF procedure with marginal variables.
+When the match between the weighted

+sample and the constraint becomes stable, the algorithm stops.
 The procedure then generates a synthetic population by drawing at random the filled households of $P_s$ with probabilities corresponding to the weights.
 This generation is repeated several times and one chooses the result with the best fit with the observed data.